-Today, after talking to the lady at Huddle House I went to see if I might find the lady in her tent.
+A few day later after talking to the lady at Huddle House, I went to see if I might find the lady in her tent.
 I did not.
 What I did find was evidence that the city had run her off and posted a sign that said, “No Trespassing.”
-Now I really do feel ashamed that I didn’t do more.
+I really felt ashamed that I hadn’t done more.

 All I found was trash and scattered clothing.
 Also, I found her tent, destroyed, near a clothing drop-off box.
 I do not know where she went.
 I don’t know if she was arrested or if she was taken somewhere to be cared for.
 All I do know is that the place she called home is not hers anymore.